Jackery Explorer 1000 review

 Jackery Explorer 1000 Portable Power Station

-The Explorer 1000 sits in the middle of Jackery's lineup, offering enough capacity to run a mini fridge for most of a day, charge a laptop a dozen times, or keep CPAP machines, lights, and phones going through a power outage.
-It's positioned as a do-everything unit that doesn't demand a permanent install or a learning curve.
-For a full feature breakdown, see our complete Jackery Explorer 1000 buying guide.
+The Explorer 1000 sits in the middle of the Jackery Explorer lineup, offering enough capacity to run a mini fridge for most of a day (for heavier appliances, the Bluetti Expandable Portable Power Station is a powerful alternative), charge a laptop a dozen times, or keep CPAP machines, lights, and phones going through a power outage.
+It is positioned as a do-everything unit that doesn't demand a permanent installation or a steep learning curve.
+For users who find the complexity of professional solar arrays daunting, the Jackery Explorer 1000 Portable Power Station provides a "plug-and-play" experience that removes the friction from off-grid power.

 Battery Capacity